 It is a curious feature of cannibalism in Africa, that it is always practiced by another group – a group that is ‘just over the hill’ – and in that place.
 There, it is said, one finds such a practice. … Continue reading

-[First posted August 2009, Revised 13 December 2011] Over the coming months I will continue putting up brief notes on cuisine and crops in Africa, covering the following and related topics.
-Some of these are summary overviews, not intended … Continue reading
+Revised 13 December 2013 Over the coming months I will continue putting up brief notes on cuisine and crops in Africa, covering the following and related topics.
+Some of these are summary overviews, not intended to reflect specific conditions … Continue reading

 The following recipe – ‘Manioc leaves with crushed palm oil kernels‘ – is popular throughout central Africa and combines three of the most important local ingredients – manioc leaves, fresh oil from palm nuts, and ground nuts.
 Here are the … Continue reading